erduotong/nuitka-doc-zh/helper/--help/output.md

 原始简介:
 ```
 Do not follow to that module name even if used, or if a package name, to the
 whole package in any case, overrides all other options.
-Can be given multiple
+This can also contain
-times.
+patterns, e.g. "*.tests".
+Can be given multiple times.
 Default empty.
 ```
 中文简介:
 ```